 LATEST IN THE LAW

-Proactive Measures for Developers and Landlord When Hiring a Contractor for a Multi-Unit ProjectJanuary 6, 2021 0 Comment Category: Construction
+Proactive Measures for Developers and Landlords When Hiring a Contractor for a Multi-Unit ProjectJanuary 6, 2021 0 Comment Category: Construction

 When looking to hire a contractor, there are proactive duties that should be performed by the management company.
 Hiring any contractor for a construction project involves inherent risks.
 Consider fiscal and labor liabilities, as well as the impact on your property community tenants, and any landlord or developer looking for a contractor needs to take certain precautions.